Covent Garden

 Romilly Street, W1D Romilly Street is a small street that runs behind Shaftesbury Avenue and takes its name from lawyer Samuel Romilly (Soho)

-Rose Street, WC2N Rose Street is one of the streets of London in the WC2E postal area (Westminster)
+Rose Street, WC2N Rose Street is one of the streets of London in the WC2E postal area (Covent Garden)

-Royal Opera House, WC2E Royal Opera House is a block on Bow Street (Westminster)
+Royal Opera House, WC2E Royal Opera House is a block on Bow Street (Covent Garden)

-Russell Chambers, WC2E Russell Chambers is one of the streets of London in the WC2E postal area (Westminster)
+Russell Chambers, WC2E Russell Chambers is one of the streets of London in the WC2E postal area (Covent Garden)

-Russell Street, WC2E Russell Street is a road in the WC2E postcode area (Westminster)
+Russell Street, WC2E Russell Street is a road in the WC2E postcode area (Covent Garden)

 Sardinia Street, WC2A Sardinia Street is one of the streets of London in the WC2A postal area (Westminster)

 Sardinia Street, WC2B Sardinia Street, formerly Duke Street, was a street that ran from Prince’s Street in the south to the western side of Lincoln’s Inn Fields in the north.
-(Westminster)
+(Aldwych)

 Savoy Hill, WC2R Savoy Hill is located at a site originally called Savoy Manor (Charing Cross)